genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/06_developer-training/02_training-content-day2.md

 ```
 :::

 - [Build and deploy](../../../getting-started/developer-training/training-content-day1/#5-the-build-and-deploy-process).
-You can test by using Postman or Console (see more details in the next section) to insert:
+You can test using Postman or Console (see more details in the next section) to insert:
   - a new counterparty
   - a new instrument
   - a new trade